Materials Science & Engr (MSE)

 Free energy minimization algorithms.
 Construction of phase diagrams for liquid and solid systems.
 Reaction kinetics in liquid and solid systems.
 Determination of reaction kinetics parameters (reaction order, activation energy, reaction rate constants, etc. ).
 Coordinated lecture-lab periods.
 Additional projects/assignments required for graduate credit.

-Principles and laboratory experiments in x-ray diffraction, scanning electron microscopy, transmission electron microscopy, thermal analysis, etc. (Fall only)
+Principles and laboratory experiments in x-ray diffraction, scanning electron microscopy, transmission electron microscopy, thermal analysis, etc. Typically Offered: Fall.

 Prereqs: Junior/Senior standing in an engineering discipline

 Engineering aspects of corrosion and its control presented in ways of importance to a practicing engineer.
-Topics include corrosion economics, detecting and monitoring corrosion, regulations, specifications, safety.
+Topics include corrosion economics, detecting and monitoring corrosion, regulations, specifications, and safety.
 Emphasis on corrosion monitoring and corrosion fundamentals: chemical and electrochemical reactions; chemical and electrochemical equilibria-including Pourbaix diagrams; electrochemical kinetics.
 Selection and use of materials, from stainless steels to plastics.
 Failure analysis.
 Additional projects/assignments required for graduate credit.
-(Fall only)
+Typically Offered: Fall.

-Crystallography, ceramic crystal structures, phase diagrams, phase transformation; mechanical properties, thermal properties, electrical and magnetic properties.
+Crystallography, ceramic crystal structures, phase diagrams, and phase transformation; mechanical properties, thermal properties, and electrical and magnetic properties.
 Additional projects/assignments required for graduate credit.
-Recommended Preparation: MSE 313.
+Recommended Preparation: MSE 3130.

 Physical deposition, chemical deposition, post deposition process, film characterization, and film properties.
-(Spring only)
+Typically Offered: Spring.

 Prereqs: Senior standing or Permission